Media documentation of the September 11 attacks: Television channels

-Due to the reactive reporting of the attacks, many television journalists and their production teams were scrambling for information and reporting live from close locations to the attacks as possible.
+Due to the reactive reporting of the attacks, many television journalists and their production teams were scrambling for information and reporting live from locations as close to the attacks as possible.
 This allowed them to capture the real-time reactions of ordinary citizens, first responders, and political leaders as the events were unfolding, causing much of the verbal content aired to the public to be spontaneous and emotionally charged.
 Even later shows such as The Late Show with David Letterman showcased the emotional reactions to the attacks rather than a potential narrative.
 Tom Brokaw, anchor for NBC News stated that due to the lack of knowledge about the attacks, he along with many other anchors were reacting to the live footage.

-Channels such as WNYW, on its Good Day New York program, aired footage almost immediately, and CNN had a live feed of the Twin Towers at 8:49 AM, almost three minutes after the first plane had hit.
-Other channels used news channel coverage in order to spread information, with VH1 and MTV utilizing CBS's material, and ESPN and ESPN2 utilizing ABC's material.
+Some channels aired footage almost immediately, with many making use of live news programs that were already scheduled, such as WNYW mobilizing its Good Day New York program.
+CNN had a live feed of the Twin Towers at 8:49 AM, almost three minutes after the first plane had hit.
+Other channels without news coverage of their own used affiliate coverage in order to spread information, with VH1 and MTV utilizing CBS's material, and ESPN and ESPN2 utilizing ABC's material.
 Former CNN anchor Carol Lin, stated years after the attack that her executive producer told her that there was a report of a plane going into the World Trade Center, and the channel was going into rolling coverage, meaning indefinite live coverage.
 Carol Marin a former CBS News correspondent stated that after watching the towers collapse with her crew she returned to the studio where a producer put her on set with Dan Rather, with her hair and clothing still covered in dust and debris.

 Many channels devoted 24/7 coverage to the attacks as the magnitude of the damage was assessed, the potential for more attacks subsided, and important revelations into the roles of Osama bin Laden and al-Qaeda became known.
 In a later study, researchers found that major topics in coverage were the World Trade Center (28.92%), presidential and government activity (17.55%), terrorism and criminal activity (10.21%), Pentagon (7.52%) and air traffic safety (5.91%).
 Almost 80 million viewers viewed either prime-time broadcast or cable television news on the day of the attack.
 At the end of the night, Nielsen estimated that at least 80 million Americans watched the evening news, while an estimate by the University of Georgia held that about two billion people either watched the attacks in real time or through the news.